 The Schoolhouse

-Built in the 1870's, this historical building was once a one room schoolhouse for the town of Lowville.
-Tying in to its educational roots, the Field and Stream Rescue Team (FSRT) has proudly turned this space into our office and education centre where you can learn about who the FSRT team is, the type of work we accomplish, and the natural environment that surrounds us all.
 The Schoolhouse is open during the spring and summer season.
-Stop by when the "OPEN HOUSE" sign is placed outside to check out the facility.
-If you are interested in having a private tour our would like to collaborate on an education workshop, please reach out to us via email at info@streamrescue.com and we would be happy to explore further options.
+Stop by when the "OPEN HOUSE" sign is placed outside, to check out the facility.
+If you are interested in having a private tour our would like to collaborate on an education workshop, please reach out to us via email at [email protected] and we would be happy to explore further options.

 Open House Hours: